Nutrition and Dietetics (DPD Program)

-The Bachelor of Science in Nutrition and Food Science degree program requires completion of the following eight-semester curriculum, including 126 total credits.
+The Bachelor of Science in Nutrition and Didactic Program in Dietetics (DPD) degree program requires completion of the following eight-semester curriculum, including 126 total credits.

-The B.S. degree with the Option in Nutrition and Dietetics is composed of a minimum of 126 credit hours that includes 31 credit hours of General Education, 58 credits of Core Courses and, 37 credits of Supportive Courses.
-The academic program at UDC is built upon strong science and liberal arts components, which encourage critical and creative thinking and expression.
+The B.S. degree with the Option in Nutrition and Dietetics is composed of a minimum of 126 credit hours that includes 31 credit hours of General Education, 53 credits of Core Courses and, 42 credits of Supportive Courses.
+The DPD program at UDC is built upon strong science and liberal arts components, which encourage critical and creative thinking and expression.
 The organization of courses emphasizes study in chemistry and biology, nutrition, food science and technology, medical nutrition therapy, human organizational behavior, management, and other general education courses.
 The student desiring to enter the program should have a strong background in the physical and biological sciences as the scientific disciplines are emphasized.

 The curriculum is developed within the conceptual framework of the accreditation standards and knowledge competencies for the dietetic profession set and published by the Academy of Nutrition and Dietetics.
 There are three steps to becoming a Registered Dietitian.

 - The first step in becoming a Registered Dietitian is to successfully complete the Didactic Program in Dietetics (DPD) at UDC.
 Once students complete the DPD, they will receive a Verification Statement signed by the Program Director.

 - The second step is to successfully complete an approved dietetic internship (supervised practice experience).
 The Verification Statement issued at completion of the DPD is required for application to the Dietetic Internship.
 Upon completion of the Dietetic Internship or other ACEND accredited program that provides supervised practice experience, the student will receive another Verification Statement signed by the Program Director.
 This will allow the student to sit for the National Registration Examination for Dietitian.